RSF calls on the Defence Ministry to stop denigrating the media and let the military talk to journalists

 RSF mentioned the case of Oleksandr Pohrebyskyi, a Kyiv city council representative who was a member of the 46th Air Assault Brigade, who links the decision to move him to a military training centre to the interview he gave to the independent news site Ukrainska Pravda in January 2023.

-The organization added that Pohrebyskyi, who has nonetheless continued to talk to journalists, was again on 18 August, immediately after the Censor.net news site published an interview with him.
+The organization added that Pohrebyskyi, who has nonetheless continued to talk to journalists, was questioned by his superiors again on 18 August, immediately after the Censor.net news site published an interview with him.
 Another member of the 46th Air Assault Brigade, Lt.
 Col. Anatoliy “Kupol” Kozel, was also demoted as a result of giving an interview.
 Shortly after he told the Washington Post in March 2023 that new army recruits lacked adequate training – which caused an outcry in Ukraine, he was transferred to the same centre as Pohrebyskyi.

 Maria Ihnatieva, Kateryna Dyachuk